renhuailin/azure-docs.zh-cn/articles/cognitive-services/QnAMaker/includes/quickstart-test-tool-postman.md

                 "questions": [
                     "How do I share a knowledge base with others?"
                 ],
-                "answer": "Sharing works at the level of a QnA Maker service, that is, all knowledge bases in the service will be shared.
-Read [here](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/collaborate-knowledge-base) how to collaborate on a knowledge base.", "score": 56.07,
+                "answer": "Sharing works at the level of a QnA Maker service, that is, all knowledge bases in the service will be shared.", "score": 56.07,
                 "id": 5,
                 "source": "https://docs.microsoft.com/azure/cognitive-services/qnamaker/troubleshooting",